MemphisMeng/Blackjack/Design Doc.md

 The Card class is in charge of the comparison between the cards.
 That's why we provide two functions compareTo and sameCard.
 They are helpful in some card games.

 ## Player
 Players are also of significance to the game.
-The class Player is expected to realize all the actions that a real human can do.
-But because of time limit, we could only satisfy the requirements given by game Blackjack.
+This class does not describe how a gambler ope
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MTc0NzI2MzUsLTQzNDcxNjg0OSwzMz
+eyJoaXN0b3J5IjpbLTcyOTI1MzQyNiwtMTQxNzQ3MjYzNSwtND
-k4MjgwMzAsLTM4ODg5Njk1MSwtMjAxMDQ1MjQ5NiwtMTU1Mjg0
+M0NzE2ODQ5LDMzOTgyODAzMCwtMzg4ODk2OTUxLC0yMDEwNDUy
-MDE1MywtOTk3NTYxNzI0LC05MTExNTk2MzcsMTI5ODI5NTg2Ml
+NDk2LC0xNTUyODQwMTUzLC05OTc1NjE3MjQsLTkxMTE1OTYzNy
-19
+wxMjk4Mjk1ODYyXX0=
 -->